angular/angular/aio/content/tutorial/toh-pt6.md

 ## Add a new hero

-To add a hero, this app only needs the hero's name.
+To add a hero, this application only needs the hero's name.
 You can use an `<input>` element paired with an add button.

 Insert the following into the `HeroesComponent` template, just after